garysweaver/gitmergefix/README.md

 Notice the white space.
 Really what this does is to exactly replace merge conflicts that are a result of the exact two lines you specify with the line you specify, and if there that file or any other file is marked as having a conflict but doesn't, then it does a `git add` on those files.

-That is all it does, but it may save you some time vs. using mergetool or having to construct and ugly-looking regex.
+That is all it does, but it may save you some time vs. using mergetool or having to construct a regex.

 ### License